Get together and read

-You will need to be able to read and understand short stories such as The Jungle Book, or a book such as To Kill a Mockingbird.
-You will need to be willing to listen to the thoughts and opinions of other people in the group, which may differ from your own.
+You will need to be able to read and understand texts written in (or translated into) English.
+You will need to be willing to listen to the thoughts, opinions and personal responses of other people in the group, which may differ from your own.

 How will I be taught, and will there be any work outside the class?

-The group will be facilitated by a shared reading practitioner who has been trained by The Reader Organisation.
-Sessions will consist of texts being read out loud in sections by the facilitator and other group members.
+The group will be led by a City Lit tutor who has been trained to facilitate shared reading groups by The Reader Organisation.
+Sessions will consist of texts being read out loud in sections by the facilitator and other group members (although volunteering to read isn't compulsory and you are free to listen if you prefer).
 Reading will be interspersed with conversation about the texts, exploring your thoughts about and responses to them.
-All texts will be read in full during the sessions: no additional reading or other work is required.
+All texts will be read out loud, in full, during the sessions: no additional reading or other work is required.

 Are there any other costs?
 Is there anything I need to bring?

-There is no cost for attending the group.
-You don’t need to bring anything, although you might want to have a pencil, in case you want to jot your thoughts down, or mark passages in the text as we are reading.
+There are no other costs.
+You don’t need to bring anything, although you might want to have a pencil handy, in case you want to jot your thoughts down or mark passages in the text as we are reading.
 All reading materials will be provided.

 When I've finished, what course can I do next?

-Look for literature courses under History, Culture and Writing/Literature on the web at www.citylit.ac.uk.
+Look for other Get Together and Read courses offered in terms two (HLT178) and three (HLT163) that are taught by the same tutor.
+Please see further literature courses under History, Culture and Writing/Literature on the web at www.citylit.ac.uk.

 Claire Allen is a published author of fiction and poetry and teaches literature and creative writing at City Lit.
 Her first two novels, The Mountain of Light and Protection, were published by Headline Review in 2004 and 2006.
 Her most recent novel, The Blackbird, was published by small independent publisher Henningham Family Press in 2020.